About This Drive

 Learn how the Great Artesian Basin sustains life in the outback, have a picnic on the moon rock chairs and tables, or go underground to explore the geological features that shaped the region.

-Follow the nature trail or take a historical walk through the township.
-The remains of a WW2 Directional Finding Installation can be seen near the airport.
+Take a walk through the township and discover the historical tales of this small town and visit the remains of a WW2 Directional Finding Installation near the airport.

 Each April, the town population swells to 3000 for the annual Dirt ‘n’ Dust Festival.
 The program includes a triathlon, horse racing, bull ride and outback novelty events such as mud snorkelling races.